More on the Malthusian Worldview

 (4) Is it so that wars only start when a population has hit maximum population size?
 Or can’t people also start wars below it?
 How about epidemics?
 Do they only strike when a population is at a maximum or also when it is below?

 (5) Is the only possible reason why there is a famine that a population is at maximum size?
-Suppose a population has a typical range for their harvests.
+Suppose a population has a typical goal for their harvests.
 They will plant enough to live on.
 Since there is some variation, they will also store some food for bad years.
 However, they will not produce food until they drop.
 There is a reasonable range here.
-Now, if some unforeseen event happens, eg. there is an extreme drought or a volcano erupts on the other side of the world, there can be a shortfall that the population cannot handle and they will suffer from a famine.
+Now, if some unforeseen event occurs, eg. there is an extreme drought or a volcano erupts on the other side of the world, there can be a shortfall that the population cannot handle and they will suffer from a famine.
 If a meteor hit our planet, it could also happen to us.
 And many famines were the result of a breakdown of the social order, the economic system, disruptions of trade and so forth, eg. during wars or under Communist regimes.
 Does that show that the population was at maximum size?
 It could be at any size and the effect would be the same.

 But if you have already accepted the Malthusian worldview that it was always so that population tries to break through the ceiling and is pushed back down with brute force, you would not even think of raising these questions.
 Do the examples really prove the theory?
 All you need is some confirmation for what you already “know.”
 The takeaway is that world history indeed was a continual “struggle for existence” and a “war of extermination.”